AlexisDerumigny/CondCopulas/README.md

 # With pointwise conditioning

-## Estimation of conditional copulas
+## Estimation of conditional copulas (using kernel smoothing)

-* estimationCondCopulas.R
 * `estimateNPCondCopula`: nonparametric estimation of conditional copulas

 * `estimateParCondCopula`: parametric estimation of conditional copulas

 * `estimateParCondCopula_ZIJ`: parametric estimation of conditional copulas using (already computed) conditional pseudo-observations

 ## Estimation of conditional Kendall's tau (CKT)

 A general wrapper function:

-* `CKT.estimate`: that can be used for any method of estimating conditional Kendall's tau
+* `CKT.estimate`: that can be used for any method of estimating conditional Kendall's tau.
+Each of these methods is detailed below and has its own function.

 ### Kernel-based estimation of conditional Kendall's tau